23776301/CS181PJ/README.md

 $step\_cut$ means the AI player will perform $planA$ before $step\_cut$ steps, and then change to $planB$ as the game is coming to an end soon.
 Here our step_limit is set to 250, so set it to 250 we can observe AI's taking $planA$.

-# Step 4: Modify the planss of Agent and Target
+# Step 4: Modify the plans of Agent and Target then watch them fighting
+# Step 5: Use CollectScores to collect data and evaluate different algorithms